-The calculation of severance pay involves taking into account the duration of employment and the final salary of the janitor.
+The calculation of severance pay takes into account the duration of employment and the final salary of the janitor.
 The basis for calculation is typically the employee’s most recent monthly salary, including any regular bonuses or benefits.
 However, there is a cap on the amount that can be used for these calculations, which is revised periodically.
 As of the latest update, consult with a legal expert or refer to Turkey’s legal resources to ensure accuracy with the current cap.

 Step 1: Start with the gross salary that includes bonuses and benefits.
 Step 2: Ensure that the figure does not exceed the maximum limit set by the law.
 Step 3: Multiply the total gross salary by the number of full years of service.
 Step 4: For any remaining months of service not amounting to a full year, calculate the proportional amount of the yearly entitlement.
 Step 5: Add up the total amounts from the full years and the proportionate months to get the final severance pay.

-Calculating severance pay, or “kapıcı tazminat hesaplama”, particularly for specific roles such as janitors, can sometimes be complex, and involve more nuanced aspects of the Turkish legal system.
+Calculating severance pay, or “kapıcı tazminat hesaplama”, particularly for specific roles such as janitors, can sometimes be complex and involve more nuanced aspects of the Turkish legal system.
 As such, it is always recommended to seek professional legal advice.
-Our firm, Bayraktar Attorneys, specializes in the Turkish legal system, and we can provide detailed guidance, ensuring that both employers and employees within Turkey undertake this process accurately and fairly.
+Our firm, Bayraktar Attorneys, specializes in the Turkish legal system, and we can provide detailed guidance, ensuring that both employers and employees in Turkey undertake this process accurately and fairly.
 Stay updated by reading our blogs on various legal matters pertinent to the Turkish legal system and foreign nationals in Turkey.

 If you require personalized assistance with severance pay calculations or any other legal services, do not hesitate to contact Bayraktar Attorneys for expert legal counseling tailored to your unique needs.
 Understanding your entitlements and obligations is our priority, ensuring you navigate the legal landscapes of Turkey with confidence.